CBAHI Accredited

 Book your child's first visit

-First visits are free.
-We will introduce your child to the office, do a gentle exam, and send you home with a personalized prevention plan.
+On the first visit we will introduce your child to the office, do a gentle exam, and send you home with a personalized prevention plan.

-Book a free first visit
+Book a first visit